Kapari offers impressive views of the glassy Mediterranean Sea.

 Stacked against the hillside among the highest bluffs on the Greek island of Santorini, Kapari Natural Resort is a testament to the timeless culture of the Cyclades.
 Founders Rena and Takis Adamidis set out 40 years ago to refurbish 300-year-old cliff-side cave dwellings that had been in their family for decades.
 What they created is a thing of beauty, a hamlet of cubist forms that spill down the hillside in stunning terraces and balconies, softened by rock archways and whitewashed nooks where minimalism meets an ancient architectural style.

-Kapari is ideally located in the quiet village of Imerovigli just north of Fira, and all parts of the island are easily accessible.
+Kapari is ideally located in the quiet village of Imerovigli on cliff top trail that stretches for miles along the coast.
 With just 14 rooms, exceptional views of the volcanic caldera, a genuine and warm staff, and a small but sought-after restaurant, Kapari is an intimate encounter with the best of Santorini.

 “Kapari” is the Greek word for caper, the flower bud that grows wild across Santorini and is an integral ingredient in local cuisine.
 The resort is similarly homegrown: family-owned and operated, Kapari is a sanctuary of Santorinian culture on an island that is the second most visited site in Greece, and has in some ways been redefined by tourism.